Updated May 2017

-If the SPIN needs to be changed because of a data entry error (e.g., you transposed digits in the SPIN, or your service provider has more than one SPIN and you chose the wrong one).
-For this, you can request a corrective SPIN change.
+- If the SPIN needs to be changed because of a data entry error, you can request a corrective SPIN change.

-If the SPIN has changed due to a service provider merger or acquisition.
-For this, your service provider can request a SPIN change if the change affects all funding requests that feature that SPIN.
-If some funding requests that feature that SPIN are affected but others are not, the applicant should request the corrective SPIN change.
+- If the SPIN has changed due to a service provider merger or acquisition, and the change affects all funding requests that feature that SPIN, your service provider can request a SPIN change.

-If you need to change the actual service provider on a funding request.
-For this, you can request an operational SPIN change.
-Starting with Funding Year 2011 funding requests, the requirements for changing service providers became more stringent.
+- If you need to change the actual service provider on a funding request, you can request an operational SPIN change.